Getty Images/iStockphoto

 Agile processes such as Scrum, sprint and planning poker have largely replaced requirements-based testing in modern software development because of the move away from a Waterfall approach.

-Waterfall encourages strict deadlines and well-defined, concrete stages that feed into one another --whereas Agile focuses on providing customer value earlier in the development process and shrugs off any notion of a requirement-heavy planning stage.
+Waterfall encourages strict deadlines and well-defined, concrete stages that feed into one another.
+In contrast, Agile focuses on providing customer value earlier in the development process and shrugs off any notion of a requirement-heavy planning stage.
 Agile defines only a minimum set of requirements to get something in front of the customer as quickly as possible.

 In Waterfall, requirements-based testing has the advantage of being well-defined and time-boxed, which makes testing easier to plan.
-Developers can use their knowledge of the number of requirements that will define the test suite to more accurately estimate how long it will take to test the software.
+Developers can use their knowledge of the number of requirements that define the test suite to more accurately estimate how long it will take to test the software.
 In the same way, it's easier to design tests when developers know about the explicitly defined requirements from the early stages of a Waterfall project.
-So, if testers map tests back to a project's requirements (using a software requirements document), they can conceivably measure test coverage.
+If testers map tests back to a project's requirements using a software requirements document, they can conceivably measure test coverage.
+Requirements-based tests also tend to produce logical and well-defined output.

 As such, teams can turn to exploratory testing to prevent headaches associated with detailed, strict requirements.
-Often a team's understanding benefits from testers just putting the software system in front of a user and observing their behaviors during certain use cases.
+Often, teams can better understand software when they put the software system in front of a user and observe their behaviors during certain use cases.

 Are requirements-based tests right for your project?

-Other types of testing -- like exploratory testing -- are much more open-ended.
-When testing in an exploratory manner, there are certain test goals, but there often aren't specific requirements for testers to refer to.
-For example, a tester's goal might be to break a system with bad input.
+Other types of testing, such as exploratory testing, are much more open-ended.
+With exploratory testing, there are still certain test goals, but there often aren't specific requirements for testers to refer to.
+For example, a tester's goal might be to break a system with a bad input.
 In an exploratory session for this scenario, the tester would try to press buttons many times and enter unexpected inputs.
-An exploratory session wouldn't generate test results that you would see if you ran a test suite, but it may be an easier way to find and document bugs within a system than stricter requirements-based testing.
+An exploratory session wouldn't generate test results that you would see if you ran a requirements-based test suite.
+But it might be an easier way to find and document bugs within a system than stricter requirements-based testing.

-Other types of tests can enable a team to move quicker and release more features, but the detailed results from requirements-based testing can be useful for project stakeholders to quickly understand a project's status and remaining timeline.
+Other types of tests can enable a team to move quicker and release more features.
+However, the detailed results from requirements-based testing can be useful for project stakeholders to quickly understand a project's status and remaining timeline.

-Requirements-based testing may be a bit dated, but it's still worth your consideration.
-If the project has customers that require highly specific needs and detailed documentation, requirements-based testing may fit the bill to evaluate the system's success.
-If your project is more open-ended and it features iteratively designed systems that prioritize agility and delivery to the customer, then requirements-based tests won't be the right method to follow.
+Requirements-based testing might be a bit dated, but it's still worth consideration.
+If the project's customers have highly specific needs that warrant detailed documentation, requirements-based testing might be the right approach.
+If the project is more open-ended, with iteratively designed systems that prioritize agility and quick delivery, then requirements-based tests might not be appropriate.

 Next Steps